CompuTec/computec-docs/docs/processforce/administrator-guide/udfs.md

 Supplementary fields are often added to master data and documents to meet specific customers’ business process requirements.

-In this section working on UDFs with ProcessForce is described.
+In this section, working on UDFs with ProcessForce is described.
 Please check the respective SAP Business One documentation the respective [SAP Business One documentation entry](https://help.sap.com/viewer/68a2e87fb29941b5bf959a184d9c6727/10.0/en-US/4510ff7bcf465d7be10000000a11466f.html), to find out more about the SAP Business One UDF option.

 ---